Claude Code vs ChatGPT vs Gemini: Which AI Coding Tool Should You Use?

 | Premium | Max ($100-200/mo) — heavy usage | Pro ($200/mo) — unlimited GPT-4o | API pay-per-use |

 At the $20/month tier, all three tools offer strong value.
 The differences emerge at scale: Claude's Max plan is built for developers who use AI all day as their primary coding partner.
 ChatGPT Pro's $200/month tier targets power users who need unlimited GPT-4o.
-Gemini's API pricing is the most competitive for high-volume inference.
+Gemini's API pricing is the most competitive for high-volume inference — Gemini 2.5 Flash is significantly cheaper than GPT-4o or Claude Sonnet at scale.

-Here's the truth most comparison articles won't tell you: the majority of professional developers use two or even all three of these tools, each for different tasks.
+Here's what most comparison articles won't tell you: the majority of professional developers use two or even all three of these tools, each for different tasks.

-- Claude Code for day-to-day development — writing features, fixing bugs, refactoring, running tests
+- Claude Code — day-to-day development: writing features, fixing bugs, refactoring, running tests, multi-file edits

-- GitHub Copilot (ChatGPT) for inline autocomplete while typing
+- GitHub Copilot (ChatGPT) — inline autocomplete while actively typing

 Get Started with Claude Code